Mental Health Outreach

 The outreach counsellor will provide the family with a complete orientation to the program services and the overall agency.
 The child/youth and parent/caregivers will be asked to engage in a collaborative assessment process which, if deemed applicable and with the family’s permission, will include consultation with other community professionals.
 Through this assessment process, goals will be developed to address the areas of needs and challenges that have been highlighted through the assessment.
 Progress of these goals will be reviewed on a regular basis and as stabilization occurs, the counsellor will begin transition and provide you with a summary of your progress and, if required, referrals to other services for continuing support.

 Anyone can make a referral.
 All referrals for program services are screened through MCFD’s Saanich Child and Youth Mental Health office by Kathy Campos, the HRT leader.
-Eligibility for program services is determined by the HRT leader in conjunction with the MHOT Program Coordinator.
+Eligibility for program services is determined by the HRT leader in conjunction with the MHOT Program Manager.

 The program’s entry criteria include the following: